adnammit/notes/react.md

 CHANGES AND EVENTS
 o setState: alters a component's data, causes 'render' to be called and the DOM is updated
-	- called from a function within a component o handleChange:
+	* called from a function within a component o handleChange:
-	- defined within the component
+	* defined within the component
-	- gets called when onChange is called on the component
+	* gets called when onChange is called on the component
-	- handleChange calls setState to refresh the DOM with the new data o onChange:
+	* handleChange calls setState to refresh the DOM with the new data o onChange:
-	- an attribute which will call the specified method every time the value of it's associated element changes
+	* an attribute which will call the specified method every time the value of it's associated element changes
-	- for example, you may want to call the element's handleChange method
+	* for example, you may want to call the element's handleChange method

 UNIVERSAL RENDERING
 o it is cool -- makes your single page app possible without (or with fewer) server requests o check out
-	- webpack isomorphic tools
+	* webpack isomorphic tools
-	- redux async connect
+	* redux async connect
-	- react-redux-universal-hot-example
+	* react-redux-universal-hot-example

-REACT NATIVE
-looks different -- but it's built on reactJS
-Instead of rendering to DOM elements, native platform-specific interface components are rendered writing an app: use command+d to pull up debugging tools

-NOTES:
-o what is blurring a field?
-o what is interpolation?
-o context feature of React -- wires everything up automatically